 Yesterday (March 12), we did a test run of the whole company working from home to make sure our IT infrastructure and team dynamics still ran smoothly.
 Over 160 people in different locations, with a number of different teams working on multiple projects, all of which have different types of meetings, stand-ups, workshops, and collaboration.
 We kept the day as it would be if we were all in the office, all meetings were to go ahead, and video calls were set up… including an All-Hands with every single member of the team.
 The test run also allowed us to see what people felt they were missing at home so we could see what we needed to provide; from extra monitors, to office chairs, equipment, or even their desk if they wanted to take it back to set-up a workstation.

 Collaboration is key to creativity, and we do so much of that through brainstorms, workshops, conversations, and meetings.
 So how can you keep this up when you’re all out of the office?
 Virtually impossible right?
 No. In fact, the use of our video conferencing system has never been more relevant.
-It’s what is keeping us visually connected to one another, and by simultaneously using other collaborative software such as G Suite, we continue to work on things together and bring them to life on virtual whiteboards, with virtual sticky notes… made even better by the fact they’re far easy to clean up after.
+It’s what is keeping us visually connected to one another, and by simultaneously using other collaborative software such as G Suite, we continue to work on things together and bring them to life on virtual whiteboards, with virtual sticky notes… made even better by the fact they’re far easier to clean up after.